Uncle Sam’s Gag Orders on Dog Doors…

 Will this get me shadow-banned even harder than I already am?
 Honestly… they should think twice.

-Because the moment the private sector is in joint-action (42 U.S.C. § 1983) with the government—working on their behalf providing “compelled compliance or assistance,” conveniently skirting the Constitution through bad actors and no security controls—they don’t get to hide behind the “we’re just a private company, “ and “we can make-up community guidelines as we go” excuses anymore.
+Because the moment the private sector is in joint-action with the government—working on their behalf providing “compelled compliance or assistance,” conveniently skirting the Constitution through bad actors and no security controls—they don’t get to hide behind the “we’re just a private company,” and “we can make up community guidelines as we go” excuses anymore.

-Congratulations: they’re now legally responsible for obstructing, blocking, limiting access, and interfering with our First Amendment rights—constitutional birthrights—as they are thoroughly intertwined with FISA, with the distinctions between the two are conveniently collapsed.
+Congratulations: they’re now legally responsible for obstructing, blocking, limiting access and interfering with our First Amendment rights—constitutional birthrights—and are thoroughly intertwined with FISA as the distinctions between the two have conveniently collapsed.

 Let’s get down to the nitty-gritty.

 Anyone here rocking Norton, Lookout (FSecure) “cybersecurity” on their phone or laptop?
 You might as well cancel.
-What you’re paying for is not protection—it’s a false sense of security, at least where the government is concerned.
+What you are paying for is not protection—it’s a false sense of security, at least where the government is concerned.

 A low-level hacker?
-Sure they may warn you about them.
-Otherwise, it acts like a pacifier drenched with NyQuil in a toddler’s mouth, so mommy can drink her wine and watch reality tv.
+Sure, they may warn you about them.
+Otherwise, the “security” acts like a pacifier drenched with NyQuil in a toddler’s mouth, so mommy can drink her wine and watch reality tv.

 Everyone stands at the podium and swears there are no front or back doors—pinky promise.
 But then—whoopsie—they quietly signed gag orders and secrecy mandates so they “legally” can’t disclose the betrayals.
 That’s not lying per se, you see—that’s legal semantics.
 Very different.
 Totally respectable.

-It’s not a backdoor.
+And per certain private sector’s precise linguistics—it’s not a backdoor.
 It’s not a front door.
-I like to call it... a dog-door.
-Because no one ever said which doors were off-limits.
+I like to call it... a “dog door.”
+Because no one ever said which doors were off limits.

 Small.
 Innocent.
 Barely noticeable.
 Just big enough to squeeze through—until suddenly it isn’t.
 Without warning it’s full-blown, looky-loo control center with plausible deniability.

-And it’s true, your camera and microphone can be accessed with no green or orange notification light.
-Best practice is to assume anything with Bluetooth capabilities has the abilitiy to locate you and listen in for those keywords, secrets or your next move.
+And it's true based on my experience, our cameras and microphones can be accessed with no green or orange notification light.
+Best practice is to assume anything with Bluetooth capabilities has the abilitiy to put a pin on your location and listen in for those keywords, secrets or our next moves.

-And yes—before anyone asks—this is all "completely legal" due to their "Longleat Hedge Maze."
-Almost like a spider web filled layers of laws that overlap and miss eachother.
+And yes—before anyone asks—this is all completely legal due to their “Longleat Hedge of a Maze.”
+Almost like a spider web of laws.
 They're essentially blowing holes through the Constitution to slip through the cracks, only to cover their six with executive orders and whatever else they can come up with.

 Legal… assuming a warrant.
 A warrant that exists in theory because it is blankly saved somewhere, pretending to be sent to the FISC courts.